 Disinherited Spouses and Children

-When you said “I Do” to your spouse, you likely believed that even after death, you would each care for one another by whatever means possible.
-However, when your spouse died, you found out they never left support for you in their will.
+When you said “I Do” to your spouse, you likely believed that even after death, you would care for one another by whatever means possible.
+However, when your spouse died, you found out they left no support for you in their will.

 In British Columbia, as a disinherited spouse or child, you can contest the will of a deceased loved one who has not left appropriate maintenance and support for you at the time of death.
 Klein Lawyers explains.